THE GOOD SHEPHERD

 Moreover, Jesus Christ is the Good Shepherd because He is a perfect example for us in everything.
 He is the brightness of God’s glory and the express image of His person.
 “For in Him dwells all the fullness of the Godhead bodily.”
 (Col. 2:9 NKJV).

-It is only in Jesus Christ that we could perfectly and clearly see, know and understand God’s heart, person, nature or character.
-He is therefore the only One God the Father has set before us to look up to, listen to, conform to, and imitate in everything (Matt.
+Only in Jesus Christ can we perfectly and see, know, and understand God’s heart, person, nature, or character.
+Therefore, He is the only One that God the Father has set before us to look up to, listen to, conform to, and imitate in everything (Matt.
 17:5).

 Any shepherd or pastor whose lifestyle and teaching does not wholly conform to that of Christ is a stranger that you must not follow (John 10:5).